Norms of idempotent Schur multipliers: Introduction

-Let~$\D$ be a masa in~$\B(\H)$ where~$\H$ is a separable Hilbert space.
-We find real numbers~$\eta_0<\eta_1<\eta_2<\dots<\eta_6$ so that for every bounded, normal~$\D$-bimodule map~$\Phi$ on~$\B(\H)$ either~$\|\Phi\|>\eta_6$, or~$\|\Phi\|=\eta_k$ for some $k\in \{0,1,2,3,4,5,6\}$.
-When~$\D$ is totally atomic, these maps are the idempotent Schur multipliers and we characterise those with norm~$\eta_k$ for~$0\leq k\leq 6$.
-We also show that the Schur idempotents which keep only the diagonal and superdiagonal of an~$n\times n$ matrix, or of an~$n\times (n+1)$ matrix, both have norm~$\frac2{n+1}\cot(\frac\pi{2(n+1)})$, and we consider the average norm of a random idempotent Schur multiplier as a function of dimension.
-Many of our arguments are framed in the combinatorial language of bipartite graphs. \ This is also known as the Hadamard product.
+Let~$\bF$ be either $\bR$ or~$\bC$, and let~$m,n\in\bN\cup\{\aleph_0\}$.
+If~$A=[a_{ij}]$ and~$X=[x_{ij}]$ are $m\times n$ matrices with entries in~$\bF$, then the Schur product of~$A$ and~$X$ is their entrywise product: This is also known as the Hadamard product.
 Let~$\B=\B(\ell^2_n,\ell^2_m)$ be the space of matrices defining bounded linear operators $\ell^2_n\to\ell^2_m$, where $\ell^2_k$ is the $k$-dimensional Hilbert space of square-summable $\bF$-valued sequences.
 An $m\times n$ matrix~$A$ with entries in~$\bF$ is called a Schur multiplier if~$X\mapsto A\schur X$ leaves~$\B$ invariant.
 It then follows that Schur multiplication by~$A$ defines a bounded linear map~$\B\to \B$, so the Schur norm of~$A$ given by is finite.
 Under matrix addition, the Schur product $\bullet$ and the norm $\|\cdot\|_\bullet$, the set of all $m\times n$ Schur multipliers forms a unital commutative semisimple Banach algebra.
 Several properties of Schur multipliers and the norm~$\|\cdot\|_{\bullet}$ are known; see for example~\cite{bennett,mathias,dav-don}.
 Here, we focus on the norms of the idempotent elements of this algebra: those Schur multipliers~$A$ for which every entry of~$A$ is either~$0$ or~$1$.

 If~$S\subseteq \bF$, then we write $M_{m,n}(S)$ for the set of all~$m\times n$ matrices with entries in~$S$.
 For $m,n\in\bN$, consider the finite sets of non-negative real numbers We will see in Remark~\ref{rk:real-complex} below that this set does not depend on whether~$\bF=\bR$ or~$\bF=\bC$.
 Adding rows or columns of zeros to a matrix does not change its Schur norm, so if $n\leq n'$ and $m\leq m'$, then $\N(m,n)\subseteq \N(m',n')$.
 We will be interested in the set consisting of the norms of all idempotent Schur multipliers on~$\B(\ell^2)$.
 Every element of~$\N$ is the supremum of a sequence in~$\bigcup_{m,n\in\bN}\N(m,n)$, obtained by considering the Schur norms of the upper-left hand corners of the corresponding infinite $0$--$1$ matrix.